PlanoramaEvents/planorama/README.md

 ```

 You will be able to access the running server via http://localhost:3000 and
-a test user will available (test with password 111111)
+a test user will available (test@test.com with password 111111)

 NOTE: there is a encrypted key for devise (used for login).
 You will need